 Love kids?
 Baxter / Madison focuses on health education for kids and older adults.
 You have the opportunity to shadow a school nurse, teach sessions at the community center and meet with a resident at a senior housing facility to gain experience in health assessment.

 As a student working in Burton Heights, you will have the opportunity to interact with culturally diverse clients and work on your language skills.
 You will have the opportunity to proactively approach clients searching for healthcare information and services.

 Creston / Belknap

 With an established presence in the Creston / Belknap neighborhood, you will focus on health education for the whole community and learn how to make strategic plans for a neighborhood.

 Heartside neighborhood works with a large homeless population.
 As a student, you will learn to listen to the voice of the patient and their environment.

 Current Research in the Neighborhoods

 - Using Community-Based Participatory Research to Explore Social Determinants of Women's Mental Health and Barriers to Help-Seeking in Three Urban, Ethnically Diverse, Impoverished, and Underserved Communities

-- Teams of community health workers and nursing students effect health promotion of underserved urban neighborhoods.
+- Teams of community health workers and nursing students effect health promotion of undeserved urban neighborhoods.

 - Low-income women's recommendations for promoting early pregnancy recognition.